 Free backlink checkers are vital tools for bloggers.
 Keywords are an essential factor in helping your blog to rank on Google.

-Getting quality backlinks is what will move your pages to rank in the top search positions.
+But getting quality backlinks will move your pages to rank higher in the top search positions.

 Think about it like this.
 Your keywords tell search engines where to index your page.

 But backlinks are like a popularity and authority contest.
 The more backlinks you have, the higher your pages will rank for each keyword.

 Of all the ranking signals, your backlink profile is always near the top of the list for Google.

 Backlinks, or links pointing to your site, are high-ranking signals because they are tough to get.

 Of all the factors in search engine ranking, your total number of backlinks is the one that you can’t easily control.
 Websites linking to your site are up to other bloggers to decide to do.

 There are many link-building strategies for gaining backlinks, but they fall into three broad categories.

 It’s a popular approach that works by sending emails to blog owners, asking them to add a link to one of your articles.
 Or, it could ask if they would like a free guest article to publish.